-Held in November, and on 12 on-site grass pitches, this football tournament is arguably the largest school tournament of its kind in the world.
-For both boys and girls teams, with over 1500 players from approximately 40 international schools and ranging from Under 9s to seniors, this event draws teams from around Asia and the Middle East.
+Held in November, on our 12 on-site grass pitches, the BISP Soccer 7s is arguably the largest school tournament of its kind in the world.
+For both boys and girls teams, with over 1500 players from approximately 40 international schools and ranging from U9s to seniors, this event draws teams from around Asia and the Middle East.

 Flying Fish Invitational Swim Meet

 Held in May each year, this swimming event draws students from swim teams throughout the SE Asia region and beyond.
 With over 500 competitors from approximately 15 International Schools, it is one of the region’s largest swim competitions for international schools.

 An exciting format of basketball that is ideal for developing young players’ skills, our 3 on 3 event is held in March each year.
 This tournament attracts teams from throughout Asia at U13 and U15 level.

 The Breakers Cup is a two-day U19 international school tournament held annually in December, which includes individual skills competitions and live entertainment.